sastafford/cooking-show/README.md

 4) [Instantiate the template](https://nifi.apache.org/docs/nifi-docs/html/user-guide.html#instantiating-a-template) that was imported on the previous step.

-5) Open up the configuration of the PutMarkLogic processor.
-Open the configuration for the connection, add the password - admin.
-Enable the connection.
+5) Open up the configuration of the PutMarkLogic processor (there should be the WARNING sign on this processor).

+6) Select the properties tab.
+Under the DatabaseClient Service, click on the arrow pointing to the right.

+7) Click on the settings for the first row (the gear icon)

+8) Click on the properties tab, set the password to "admin" and hit apply.

+9) Enable the connection by clicking on the lightning bolt icon.

-6) Select all the processors and start up the data flow.
+10) Select all the processors and press the Play button from the Operate panel.
+This starts up the data flow.

-7) Copy the four geojson data files from ./data to ./nifi/staging
+11) Copy the four geojson data files from ./data to ./nifi/staging

 ## Query the Data

 1) Open up [Query Console](http://localhost:8000/qconsole).
-2) Select the cooking-show-content database
+2) Select the cooking-show-content database from the drop down in the top left hand panel.
 3) Select the "Explore" button.
 There should be 20196 documents in the database.
-4) [Import the workspace](http://docs.marklogic.com/guide/qconsole/walkthru#id_22814) found under ./MarkLogic/Workspace.xml
+4) [Import the workspace](http://docs.marklogic.com/guide/qconsole/walkthru#id_22814) found under ./MarkLogic/Workspace.xml.
+The Workspace panel is in the top right panel.
-5) Review each of the queries.
+5) Review each of the queries starting from left to right.

 ## How do I uninstall?